effector/patronum/src/debug/readme.md

 ## Traces

 `patronum/debug` supports computation traces logging, if `{ trace: true }` is set.
-It is recommended to use this feature along with `effector/babel-plugin` and its `addLoc` setting.
+It is recommended to use this feature along with `effector/babel-plugin`.

 ```ts
 const inputChanged = createEvent();